elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/query_examples.md

 <img src=sock_recvmsg_d1_inverse.png>
 <br /><br />

 The output graph now shows that there are ten functions that can call `sock_recvmsg`: for instance, the function `io_recv`, which is defined in fs/io_uring.c on line 3906, calls `sock_recvmsg` on line 3947.
-The dashed line means that there is one function `security_socket_sendmsg` where `sock_recvmsg` is possibly called through a function pointer.
+The dashed line means that there is one function, namely `security_socket_sendmsg`, where `sock_recvmsg` is possibly called through a function pointer.

 Again, increasing the `--depth` argument makes the query_callgraph.py walk the call chains deeper.
 For instance, with `--inverse` and `--depth 2`, the output becomes: